-To deactivate an allocation definition:
+To deactivate an allocation definition

-1. From the Enterprise Decision Support home page, in the Cost Accounting section, click Modify a cost model or Create a cost model.
+1. From the Enterprise Decision Support home page, in the Cost Accounting section, select Modify a cost model or Create a cost model.

-- 2. Under the Reclasses and allocations section, click Define allocations. - 3.
-Click the Allocation definitions tab. - 4.
-For the definition to deactivate, in the Active column, click the check mark.
+- 2. Under the Reclasses and allocations section, select Define allocations. - 3.
+Select the Allocation definitions tab. - 4.
+For the definition to deactivate, in the Active column, clear the check mark.

-TIP: If you are in the definition, you can also activate it by clicking the Activate? toggle to No.
+TIP: If you are in the definition, you can also activate it by toggling Activate? to No.

-- 5. In the Deactivate definition? dialog, review the message, and click Deactivate to proceed.
+- 5. In the Deactivate definition? dialog, review the message, and to proceed, select Deactivate.

-- 6. At the confirmation prompt, click OK.
+- 6. At the confirmation prompt, select OK.

 - 7. When ready, process the cost model.